AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 It is possible to adjust the appearance and other setting of the chart in the Live Edit mode.

+**1. Editing Data Structure**

+You can change the way how [rows](#rows) are colored when they are being dragged by users.

+**1. Editing Elements**

-You can change the way how [rows](#rows) and [elements](#elements) are colored when they are being dragged by users.
+You can change the way how [elements](#elements) are colored when they are being dragged by users.
 Also, you can configure [controls](#controls) – duration and connector thumbs on elements and sliders on progress bars.

-These settings are available for two editing modes: **data structure editing** and **element editing**.
-Here are the classes allowing to access them:
+To access these settings, use the following classes:

 <table>
 <tr><th>Settings</th><th>Edititng Type</th><th>Class</th></tr>